zerotier/terraform-multicloud-quickstart/README.md

 accept;
 ```

-Flow Rules are be applied to every member of the network.
-This rule
+Flow Rules areapplied to every member of the network. `tee` tells
-tells ZeroTier to mirror a copy of every ethernet frame to Digital Ocean.
+ZeroTier to mirror a copy of every packet to Digital Ocean.
+Apply the

-Apply the rulset by running Terraform.
+rulset by running Terraform.

 ```bash
 terraform apply -target 'zerotier_network.demolab' -auto-approve